darkestofdans/JitsiUpdateIPforNAT/README.md

 0 */8 * * * /path/to/file/updateip.sh subdomain.example.com
 ```
 ## Usage
 Run the script with your domain name.
 It is important to note this script only works when using a subdomain such as subdomain.example.com.
+The /etc/jitsi/videobridge/sip-communicator.properties file will need to have org.ice4j.ice.harvest.NAT_HARVESTER_PUBLIC_ADDRESS as the last line of the file.
 ```
 sudo ./changeip.sh subdomain.example.com
 ```